Investor Relations

 Multiple markets, no infrastructure

 Tourist SOS does not fit one market.
 We sit at the intersection of several that touch every tourist medical emergency — cross-border claims, medical billing, provider coordination, insurance verification, and emergency response.
 Today they operate in fragments.
-SOSA is what consolidates them.
+Terra is what consolidates them.

 300M+